Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Training and Results

-Merthyr Tydfil and London are the two holdouts with the highest RMSE.
-Despite sequential overfitting \cite{sequential-overfit} to the London holdout, the other four cities show strong generalization.
+The CNN showing similar results to the FCN with richer inputs suggests room for further model refinement to reduce overfitting (as is often the case in machine learning research).
+Still, our novel CNN-based approach provides significant improvement over the current industry standard, achieving lower RMSE than P.1812 in all six holdouts.
+This implies that higher-dimensional information outperforms representative clutter heights in predictive models.

+Merthyr Tydfil, London, and Stevenage are the three highest holdout RMSEs.
+The London holdout had consistently high RMSE while testing several hyperparameter configurations.
+To mitigate this, we tuned our hyperparameters to minimize London RMSE (sequential overfitting \cite{sequential-overfit}).
+Choosing a hyperparameter configuration that brought London under 8~dB RMSE resulted in a trade-off where Stevenage RMSE was increased to a similar value to London.
+Despite this, London is still in the upper half of holdout RMSEs, with the other half showing strong generalization.
 Since London contains the highest clutter density among the six cities, and Merthyr Tydfil contains the highest terrain density, it is more challenging to generalize high-dimensional GIS features to these two holdouts.
-Test performance may be improved by providing the difference between terrain and clutter via a terrain channel.
+Stevenage is also difficult to generalize to because it is a relatively new suburb, with newer building materials and different electromagnetic behavior.
+Additionally, there is likely more rapid expansion occurring compared to the other holdouts, potentially making the three-year discrepancy between measurement and DSM data more significant.
+Test performance in all three holdouts may be improved with additional channels, such as a terrain channel to differentiate between terrain and clutter, or a building materials channel.
+Aligning the datasets in time is also likely to decrease RMSE.

 Future studies will investigate additional feature channels to decrease test RMSE, such as height scaling and Fresnel information within the path profiles, terrain to distinguish between clutter and ground, and type of clutter.
-Future work may also investigate further validation splitting techniques to minimize overfitting.
+Future work may also study further validation splitting techniques to minimize overfitting.
+Finally, including DSM height information in the area behind the Tx and Rx antennas will likely reduce RMSE as a result of its impact on path loss.